uclahs-cds/pipeline-call-NonCanonicalPeptide/README.md

 ## Entrypoints

 This pipeline has three entrypoints, 'parser', 'gvf', and 'fasta'.
-When using 'parser' entrypoint, the raw files from variant callers are expected and corresponding moPepGen parsers are called before running `callVariant`.
-When using 'gvf' entrypoint, the moPepGen GVF files are expected and moPepGen `callVariant` is called directly on them.
-When using 'fasta' entrypoint, not only the moPepGen GVF files are expected from the `input_csv`, but also variant peptide FASTA file needs to be input to the pipeline.
+When using the 'parser' entrypoint, the raw files from variant callers are expected and corresponding moPepGen parsers are called before running `callVariant`.
+When using the 'gvf' entrypoint, the moPepGen GVF files are expected and moPepGen `callVariant` is called directly on them.
+When using the 'fasta' entrypoint, not only the moPepGen GVF files are expected from the `input_csv`, but also variant peptide FASTA file needs to be input to the pipeline.
 It then skips `callVariant` and only the downstream `filterFasta`, `splitFasta`, `encodeFasta` and `summarizeFasta` are called.

 ---